-The best time to sign up for supplemental Medicare coverage is during your Open Enrollment Period, which begins on the first day of the month you are 65 and also enrolled in Medicare Part B.
+The best time to sign up for Aetna Medicare supplemental insurance coverage is during your Open Enrollment Period, which begins on the first day of the month you are 65 and also enrolled in Medicare Part B.

 Open enrollment lasts six months.
-The advantage to signing up during open enrollment is that insurance companies must accept you, and they can’t charge you extra because of your health.
+The advantage to signing up during open enrollment is that insurance companies must accept you.
+They can’t charge you extra because of your health.

 If you wait to get a Medigap policy, or if you want to switch plans or insurance companies, you’ll usually go through a medical underwriting process that looks at your age and pre-existing conditions.